archernar/cuu/README.md

           Optional :PLIST: may specify a profile, a list of profiles, or the special keyword ALLPROFILES
           ----------------------------------------------------------------------------------------------
 User Commands
-     lu     listusers                -a :PLIST:    Lists users"
+     lu     listusers                -a :PLIST:    List users"
             deleteuser               -a -u         Delete the user
-     du     describeusers            -a :PLIST:    Lists users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only
+     du     describeusers            -a :PLIST:    List users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only